pietmau/RedditDemo/README.md

 ### Auth
 Reddit uses Oauth2 for authentication.
 This demo uses the `installed app` flow.

-It is implemented using interceptors (see `core/network` module).
+It is implemented using interceptors.

 ### Modularization
 - Modularization is based on features and layers.

 There are different approaches to modularization, such as organizing by feature or by layer (presentation, domain and data), or using a combination of these, or other methods.
-The choice of approach should be made based on the project's specific requirements.
+The choice of approach should be made based on the project's specifics.

-(This project is modularized more than it's necessary, for demonstration purposes).
+(This project is modularized more than necessary, for demonstration purposes).

 ### Libraries
 - Dependency injection:  ```Hilt```